Suing Someone From Another State: What you need to Know

 It is assumed in the law that you choose your home state.
 Therefore, you are always subject to the jurisdiction of state courts in your state.

 A company, such as an insurer, must be licensed to do business in every state where it does business.
 By doing business in a state, holding itself out to do business there, selling products there, and so forth, it makes itself subject to that state’s laws and jurisdiction.

 Much like doing business, when you travel to another state, whether for business or personal reasons, you are subjecting yourself to its laws.
 Therefore, a driver who injures a Florida resident in this state is subject to the jurisdiction of this state.

 Are there times when I couldn’t sue in Florida?

 In a very abstract sense, yes.
 In some limited cases, these types of cases can be removed from the state courts and transferred to federal courts.
 For instance, if no defendant resides in Florida, he or she could seek removal to the nearest Federal District Court in Florida.
-So an accident in Tampa could possibly be moved to the Middle District of Florida.
+So an accident in Bradenton could possibly be moved to the Middle District of Florida.
 The court will still use Florida laws to decide the case, however.
 In some instances, the insurance company will also be named a defendant.
 If the insurance company does business in Florida, then this typically eliminates the chance of removal.

 The rules applying to diversity of jurisdiction and suing multiple defendants are very complex, and every set of facts is unique.
 The smallest difference in facts can make a large difference in where and how a case will proceed.
 Therefore, it is imperative to hire a skilled and experienced personal injury attorney who can help.
-The Romero Law Firm handles personal injury and auto accident cases throughout the Tampa Bay area and is available for free consultations.
+The Romero Law Firm handles personal injury and auto accident cases throughout the Bradenton area and is available for free consultations.
 Simply contact the Romero Law Firm and our dedicated team of attorneys today.